Data Analyst vs Business Analyst: What’s the Difference?

 The difference between the two roles depends on how the organisation itself treats the roles, understands the meaning of data and desires positive change.

-Data analyst versus business analyst: Salaries, job outlook and educational requirements
+Data analyst vs business analyst: Salaries, job outlook and educational requirements

 Data analyst

-- Average salary: According to Talent.com, the median salary for a data analyst in Australia is $102,695 as of February 2022.
+- Average salary: According to Seek, the median salary for a data analyst in Australia is $95,000 as of August 2023.

-- Job outlook: According to the Australian government website Job Outlook, the future outlook for data analysts is classified as very strong (the highest possible rating).
+- Job outlook: According to Seek, the future outlook for data analysts is 23.2 per cent over the next five years.

 - Educational requirements: To work as a data analyst, graduates will need an undergraduate or a master’s degree in mathematics, statistics, computer science, information management, finance or economics.